TomSssM/MyCodewars/task-archieve/climb-stairs/task.md

 <summary>Task Type</summary>

 This is a numbers task type.
-You need to use Fibonacci Sequence to solve it
+You need to use the [Fibonacci Sequence](../../1\)%20Task%20Challanges.md#12-fibonacci) to solve it

 </details>